utkarsh2314/first_sample/README.md

 # first_sample
-Thats my first sample project which gives a model over a image target
+Thats my first sample project which gives a model over a image target of a car